DataDog/dd-trace-dotnet/docs/Datadog.Trace/README.md

 This package contains the Datadog .NET APM tracer for configuring custom instrumentation.

-> If you are only using automatic tracing, **you do not need this package**.
+> If you are only using automatic instrumentation, **you do not need this package**.
 Please [read our documentation](https://docs.datadoghq.com/tracing/setup/dotnet) for details on how to install the tracer for automatic instrumentation.

 ## Getting Started